 Consider, for instance, the GUSTO (Global Utilization of Streptokinase and Tissue Plasminogen Activator for Occluded Coronary Arteries) trial,1 which reported the mortality within 30 days of hospital admission for approximately 20 000 patients who received streptokinase and approximately 10 000 who received tissue plasminogen activator (tPA).
 In the patients receiving tPA, the risk of dying was 6.3%; in those receiving streptokinase, the risk was 7.3%.
 The relative risk of dying with tPA is therefore 6.3/7.3 (86%), the RRR is 1.0 − 0.86 (14%), the ARR is 7.3 − 6.3 (1%), and the NNT is 100/1 (100).
 When deciding on whether an individual patient required tPA, we could assume that we might treat 100 patients to prevent a single death.

 Such an approach ignores the fact that in the acute phase of ST-elevation myocardial infarction, patients have very different risks of dying.
-The Thrombolysis in Myocardial Infarction risk score estimates that in the month after ST-elevation myocardial infarction, the likelihood of dying in low-risk patients (ie, those who are younger, with noncomplicated Killip I inferior wall myocardial infarction and absence of other adverse prognostic factors) is 4.4%, whereas 36% of high-risk patients (ie, older patients and those with Killip III-IV anterior wall myocardial infarction) will die.2 Thus, the impact of tPA assessed by NNT ...
+The Thrombolysis in Myocardial Infarction risk score estimates that in the month after ST-elevation myocardial infarction, the likelihood of dying in low-risk patients (ie, those who are younger, with noncomplicated Killip I inferior wall myocardial infarction and absence of other adverse prognostic factors) is 4.4%, whereas 36% of high-risk patients (ie, older patients and those with Killip III-IV anterior wall myocardial infarction) will die.2 Thus, the impact of tPA assessed ...